nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/nrf70_fw_patch_update.rst

 Performing the update of the nRF70 Series firmware patch
 ========================================================

-To perform the update of the nRF70 Series firmware patch, you can use all available DFU alternatives described on the main :ref:`ug_fw_update` page.
+To perform the update of the nRF70 Series firmware patch, you can use all available DFU alternatives described in the :ref:`ug_fw_update` page.